How To... - DIY Finishing - Finishing Techniques

 Restoration of wooden objects finished with natural materials

 The materials with which the wood is covered have an aesthetic and protective role.
-Even if a very resistant hardwood is used, protection is necessary to keep it from water, stains or dirt accumulated over time.
+Even if a very resistant hardwood is used, protection is necessary to protect it from water, stains or dirt accumulated over time.
 A wide variety of products are used for coating.
-Whereas in the past only waxes, oils and shellac, With the development of the chemical industry the range has diversified greatly.
+In the past, only waxes, oils and shellac, With the development of the chemical industry, the range has greatly diversified.
 New varnishes and paints have become increasingly resistant, meeting the requirements of the areas where the finished object is used.
-We often want to restore pieces of furniture that we have from our parents, grandparents, and that we have memories of.
-The very old ones are mostly coated with wax, oil, shellac or nitrocellulose varnish.
-They are less resistant materials and cannot be coated with any kind of varnish or paint.
+We often want to refinish pieces of furniture that we have from our parents, grandparents, that we remember.
+Very old pieces are mostly coated with wax, oil, shellac or nitrocellulose varnish.
+These materials are less resistant and cannot be covered with any kind of varnish or paint.

-What works and what doesn't work as a finish over wax, oil, shellac or nitro varnish
+What does and doesn't work as a finish over wax, oil, shellac or nitro lacquer

 Ceara is the final layer over which nothing else can be applied.
-If you want to repaint a waxed object, you must first remove the wax.
-This also applies to wax accumulated over time from maintenance products.
+If you want to repaint a waxed object, the wax must first be removed.
+This also applies to wax that has built up over time from maintenance products.

 Surfaces finished with shellac or nitrocellulose varnish behave similarly.
-Nitrocellulose varnish is one of the first synthetic varnishes to appear and like shellac, is a resin dissolved in solvents.
+Nitrocellulose varnish is one of the first synthetic varnishes to appear and, like shellac, is a resin dissolved in solvents.
 Both can be coated with either shellac or nitrocellulose varnish.
-Do not apply chemical-curing, solvent-based varnishes over shellac or nitrocellulose varnish.
+Do not apply chemically cured, solvent-based lacquers over shellac or nitrocellulose lacquer.
 The solvent in the hardening varnish will soften the varnish layer underneath.
 Thanks to the catalyst, the top layer will harden, trapping the solvent inside.
-This will continue to dissolve the original varnish, which will eventually come to the surface, breaking up the thin film on top.
-Craftsmen call this phenomenon the blooming of the varnish.
+The solvent will continue to dissolve the original varnish, which will eventually come to the surface, breaking up the thin film above.
+The craftsmen call this phenomenon lake bloom.

 oil wax shellac varnish